September 17, 2024

 Making the List

 On Oct.
-4, Aggie 100 will celebrate its 20th anniversary by announcing the 2024 ranking of the 100 fastest-growing Aggie companies from January 1, 2021 to December 31, 2023.
+4, Aggie 100 celebrated its 20th anniversary by announcing the 2024 ranking of the 100 fastest-growing Aggie companies from January 1, 2021 to December 31, 2023.
 Nominations are already open for the 2025 ranking.

 To be eligible for Aggie 100, nominated companies must meet three levels of criteria involving company revenue and longevity, Texas A&M leadership and overall character.
 This means all awarded companies must have been in business for at least five years and have a verifiable revenue of $250,000 or more three years before the nomination year.